bryomajor/elea-africa/README.md

 ## Description
 Elea Africa is a web app that allows users to view Elea Africa's portfolio and get in touch with their contact person.
 It consists of a [backend](https://github.com/bryomajor/elea-africa-backend) and a [frontend](https://github.com/bryomajor/elea-africa-frontend).
+You can visit the live site here [https://elea-africa-c0788.firebaseapp.com/home](https://elea-africa-c0788.firebaseapp.com/home).

 ## Author